Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 - The Akaike Information Critera (AIC) is a widely used measure of a statistical model.
 It basically quantifies the goodness of fit, the simplicity/parsimony, of the model into a single statistic.
 - When comparing two models, the one with the lower AIC is generally “better”
 - AIC= 2k-2ln(L) where, k corresponds to the number of estimated parameters in the model and L refers to the maximum value of the likelihood function for the model.
-- If the values of AIC and BIC are minimum then we select those values of (p, d, q) (P, D, Q)s.
+- If the values of AIC and BIC are minimum then we select those values of (p, d, q) (P, D, Q)m.

-**Season Auto Integrated Moving Average**
+**Seasonal Auto Integrated Moving Average**

 ```
 mod = sm.tsa.statespace.SARIMAX(train.Order_Demand, trend='n', order=order_in , seasonal_order=seasonal_order_in,enforce_invertibility=False)